-The fund may invest in debt securities and mortgage-backed securities issued by government-sponsored entities and federal agencies and instrumentalities that are not backed by the full faith and credit of the U.S. government.
+Principal investment strategies The fund will invest at least 80% of its assets in bonds and other debt securities, which may be represented by derivatives.
+The fund may invest in a broad range of debt securities, including corporate bonds and debt and mortgagebacked securities issued by government-sponsored entities and federal agencies and instrumentalities that are not backed by the full faith and credit of the U.S. government.